 Keep this container as dark as possible.

 Where to purchase:

 Another alternative (not what I generally do, but many prefer) is to bag all your fish adding oxygen or the newer breathing bags.

-You can also add Bag Buddies by Jungle to these bags.
-These will add oxygen and Methylene blue for stress and disease prevention.
+You can also add Methylene blue and AAP Wonder Shell "Chips" for stress and disease prevention.

 This is a perfectly good method, However I just prefer the first method as to be able to monitor and even aerate my fish.
 I also have arrived with less stressed fish this way (including versus using the breathable bags), as in my opinion the fish feel more comfortable in a larger container with less ammonia buildup and more cover.

-- For trips over 4 hours, a battery air pump or AC air pump plugged into an inverter that runs off the vehicles cigarette lighter.
+- For trips over 4 hours, I often suggest a battery air pump or AC air pump plugged into an inverter that runs off the vehicles cigarette lighter.

 My recommendation here is to use the AAP AirPod Non Stop Air pump (pictured) or similar as this VERY powerful pump (more powerful than many standard AC pumps) can run up to 20 hours and can also be used as an automatic emergency air pump during power failures or simply as your aquariums main air supply pump.

 Where to purchase: AAP AirPod Non-Stop AC/DC Air Pump